 For tax purposes, HMRC accepts that bodies have charitable status when they’re registered with the Charity Commission, or are recognised as a charity by HMRC.
 Not all non-profit making organisations are charities.
 Charities claiming VAT relief can demonstrate ‘charitable status’ with their Charity Commission registration number or with HMRC’s letter confirming charitable status.
 Charities that are not registered with the Charity Commission or do not have HMRC’s letter should contact us to apply for recognition.
 Find out how to apply in the charities and tax guidance.

-More information on VAT reliefs available for charities is contained in Notice 701/1: charities.
+More information on VAT reliefs available for charities is contained in How VAT affects charities (VAT Notice 701/1).